Sebastián Francini

-Sebastián Javier Francini (born 8 September 1989, in Merlo, Buenos Aires Province, Argentina) is an Argentine actor and singer.
+Sebastián Javier Francini (born 8 September 1989) is an Argentine actor and singer.

 Biography

 Sebastián Javier Francini was born on 8 September 1989, in Merlo, Buenos Aires Province, Argentina.
 Sebastián Francini is the son of Claudio and Martha.
+A child actor, Francini began acting professionally at age four.
+After being cut from the popular children's telenovela program Chiquititas, Francini reinvented himself as a theatre and television actor.